-To honor my late husband, John, our family created the John August Dietrich Memorial Award to be presented at the Annual Oil Painters of America National Exhibition.
+To honor John, father and husband, our family created the John August Dietrich Memorial Award to be presented at the Annual Oil Painters of America National Exhibition.
 Raymar is proud to award a $1,000 cash prize every year to each OPA figurative award of excellence winner.
 We hope our memorial award may make a difference in the life and career of each artist recipient.

 Our first award was presented at the 20th Annual OPA Exhibition in 2011 and was awarded to Glenn F. Harrington for his painting, “The Breakfast Table."

-So in the spirit of John’s desire to make a difference, I applaud every artist who takes creative risks.
+So in the spirit of John’s desire to make a difference, we applaud every artist who takes creative risks.
 One of you will be our next award recipient.

 Born in Detroit in 1930 at the height of the depression, John’s entrepreneurial and creative sprit appeared early.
 At age 5, he collected and sold gallon glass jugs for 5 cents to help his family.
 When he was 13 he became his piano teacher’s protégé and she planned to prepare him for the classical concert stage.
 Instead family and teachers encouraged him to enter Sacred Heart Seminary and John become a Maryknoll missionary priest.